femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 * Primer1 amplifying our insert and adding the homology to the backbone
 * Primer2 going the opposite way, amplifying our backbone.
 (primers not drawn to scale)

-ProTip™ here is a very easy way to get 30-40bp of homology.
+> ProTip™ here is a very easy way to get 30-40bp of homology.
 You don’t actually need to add 30 bp of homology to one primer you can add 15bp to each.
 Primer1 has 15bp to the backbone, primer2 has 15bp to the insert.

 <p float="left">
   <img src="/images/CFA_1/CFA_1_8.png" width="900" />
 </p>
-ProTip™ on primer Tms.
+> ProTip™ on primer Tms.
 I used to take great care in designing primers for cloning, then I switched to NEB Q5 and found that as long as the Tm is 72C, and the primer ends in Gs or Cs, it works.
-[NEB Tm Calculator](https://tmcalculator.neb.com/)
-__The 72C should include ONLY the area of your template.__ i.e. Primer1 the sequence the covers the insert should be 72C (ignore the temp of the homology arm) Primer2 look only at the sequence of the CMV promoter not the homology to the insert.
+[NEB Tm Calculator](https://tmcalculator.neb.com/) <br> __The 72C should include ONLY the area of your template.__ i.e. Primer1 the sequence the covers the insert should be 72C (ignore the temp of the homology arm) Primer2 look only at the sequence of the CMV promoter not the homology to the insert.

 We do the same at the other end.
 <p float="left">